Xennet/xennetdocs/README.md

 The client will be splitted to Zennetd and Zennet-qt, like in Bitcoin.
 The design consists of a blockchain, again similarly to Bitcoin.

-The underlying cryptocurrency of the Zennet and its applications ecosystem is called Xencoin.
+The underlying cryptocurrency of the Zennet and its applications ecosystem is called Zencoin.
 It will be very much Bitcoin like, except for a few additional features.
-The Zennet foundation is intending to fund the development via a premine of Xencoins.
+The Zennet foundation is intending to fund the development via a premine of Zencoins.

 We would like to thank Mr. Alon Peleg for his significant contribution to this project, and the Israeli Facebook Bitcoin community for their Q&A about Zennet.